 What is Calorific Value used for?

-Calorific Value measurements are essential for those involved in the energy business.
+Calorific Value measurements are essential for those involved in the energy business such as co-op energy and Scottish Power.
 They are the benchmark used down the entire supply chain to determine costs.
 Using gas as an example, CV measurements are used to bill those who transport and supply gas.
 They, in turn, use the Calorific Value to arrive at a figure to charge the end user.
 The consumer can use Calorific Values to compare suppliers, and see how their bills are calculated.

 How is Caloric Value determined?